 - Denmark 25€;

 - Lithuania 10€;

 The aim of the samples is to give an overview of the colour, finish and feel of the stone.
-Since the tone of natural stone can vary, it is not possible to guarantee that the colour and pattern of the floor tiles you order will match exactly those of the sample.
-See also the question “Can the colour or pattern of floor tiles made of one material differ significantly?”.
+Since the tone of natural stone can vary, it is not possible to guarantee that the colour and pattern of the products you order will match exactly those of the sample.
+See also the question “Can the colour or pattern of products made of one material differ significantly?”.

-Yes, the minimum quantity of our orders is 10 m2.
+Yes, the minimum quantity for floor tiles is 5 m2.
 If you order several types or sizes of stone, the quantity of each type or size must be at least 5 m2.
 The minimum quantity for skirtings is 5 meters.
 However, there is no minimum quantity for window sills and countertops.